ujjwalsai3007/ComposeCookBook/README.md

    - Run the app to explore all components
    - Browse individual screens for detailed examples

-### Using Components in Your Project
+### Exploring the Components

-Each component is designed to be self-contained and easy to integrate:
+Each component is designed to be self-contained and demonstrates best practices:

 ```kotlin
 // Example: Using the ButtonsScreen component